Apply spatial transformations to an image

 If a linear transform is applied without a template image the command will modify the image header transform matrix

-FOD reorientation (with apodised point spread functions) can be performed if the number of volumes in the 4th dimension equals the number of coefficients in an antipodally symmetric spherical harmonic series (e.g. 6, 15, 28 etc).
-For such data, the -reorient_fod yes/no option must be used to specify if reorientation is required.
+FOD reorientation (with apodised point spread functions) will be performed by default if the number of volumes in the 4th dimension equals the number of coefficients in an antipodally symmetric spherical harmonic series (e.g. 6, 15, 28 etc).
+The -no_reorientation option can be used to force reorientation off if required.

 When the -template option is used to specify the target image grid, the image provided via this option will not influence the axis data strides of the output image; these are determined based on the input image, or the input to the -strides option.